 28A.
 Approval of analysis agent

-(1) The chief executive officer shall, in respect of each type of body sample authorised to be taken under this Part, approve an organization as the organization whose employees are to carry out analysis of samples of that type.
+(1) The chief executive officer shall, in respect of each type of body sample authorised to be taken under this Part, approve an organisation as the organisation whose employees are to carry out analysis of samples of that type.

-(2) The chief executive officer may, at any time, cancel the approval of an organization and approve another organization under subregulation (1).
+(2) The chief executive officer may, at any time, cancel the approval of an organisation and approve another organisation under subregulation (1).

-(3) If at any time no organization is approved under subregulation (1) in respect of a type of body sample, the Chemistry Centre (WA) shall be taken to be the relevant approved analysis agent.
+(3) If at any time no organisation is approved under subregulation (1) in respect of a type of body sample, the Chemistry Centre (WA) shall be taken to be the relevant approved analysis agent.

-(4) If a sample has been delivered, under this Part, to an organization which was, at the time of delivery, the relevant approved analysis agent —
+(4) If a sample has been delivered, under this Part, to an organisation which was, at the time of delivery, the relevant approved analysis agent —

-(a) that organization shall ensure that the analysis of the sample is completed; and
+(a) that organisation shall ensure that the analysis of the sample is completed; and

-(b) the analyst employed by that organization who carries out the analysis shall make and forward a certificate in accordance with regulation 27(1),
+(b) the analyst employed by that organisation who carries out the analysis shall make and forward a certificate in accordance with regulation 27(1),

-even if, after delivery of the sample, the approval of the organization as the relevant approved analysis agent is cancelled.
+even if, after delivery of the sample, the approval of the organisation as the relevant approved analysis agent is cancelled.

 [Regulation 28A inserted in Gazette 13 Sep 1996 p.
 4570; amended in Gazette 7 Apr 2000 p.
-1823.]
+1823; 9 May 2008 p.
+1845.]

 29. Admissibility of results of breath tests